Creative Field Techniques - Macro vs Telephoto Lens

 You may also enjoy my YouTube video titled the same as this blog.
 And if you enjoyed the video, please give it a Like and hit the subscribe button.

 Landscape photography is a wonderful pursuit because there are so many beautiful landscapes to capture on this planet.
 But there is an entirely different kind of landscape out there that does not require you to go to the ends of the earth.
 In fact, it can be found in your own backyard.
-I am talking about the little things that surround us daily.
-It is the macro world, the world of flowering plants, bugs and other tiny animals.
+I am talking about the little things that surround us daily - the macro world, the world of flowering plants, bugs and other tiny animals.
 Indeed, renowned macro nature photographer, Mike Moats refers to these as tiny landscapes.
 Check out his website, tinylandscapes.com.